This is the multi-page printable view of this section. Click here to print.

 1. Open Settings

-4. In DoH template, enter https://xxxxxxxxxxxxxxxx.adguardprivate.com/dns-query; {xxxxxxxxxxxxxxxx} is your encrypted DNS service username.
+4. In DoH template, enter https://xxxxxxxxxxxxxxxx.adguardprivate.com/dns-query/windows1 where {xxxxxxxxxxxxxxxx} is your encrypted DNS service username and windows1 is your OS identifier

 5. Do not check Fallback to plaintext